Hey, thanks for tuning in to this in-depth review and styling tutorial of BluMaan’s Fifth Sample Styling Mask Pomade.

 This product can work for most hair types, though like many of the products I review, this one is slightly on the heavier side.
 So if you’ve got really thin hair, you may want to watch out as this product can really weigh your hair down.
 But for the rest of us, if you’re looking for a heavier product with pliable hold, good texture, and good volume while also wanting some nourishment in your hair, then this could be the product for you.

 To conclude, this is a solid product that I use occasionally when I feel like my hair needs some more health and softness added back into it.
 I really like the fact that I know my hair will feel soft and healthy after a day with this product in it, and the hold and texture I get is nothing to complain about as well.
 It is just a tad shiny for my everyday use, but that’s just my preference.
 Final rating, I’d give this product 9/10.
-And if this review still wasn’t enough for you, check out this video to learn everything there is to know about this pomade, as well as this article about the process of making it!
+And if this review still wasn’t enough for you, check out this video to learn everything there is to know about this pomade, or try it out for yourself here!